amazon-archives/amplify-photo-gallery-workshop/content/70_generating_thumbnails/10_creating_a_photo_processor_lambda.md

 Later, we'll edit some CloudFormation templates, and the function name **workshopphotoprocessor** is hard coded to make it easier for this workshop (less edits that you'll have to do).
 {{% /notice %}}

-1. **From the photo-albums directory, run:** `amplify function add` and respond to the prompts the same way as shown below:
+1. **From the photo-albums directory, run:** `amplify function add` and respond to the prompts the same way as shown below.
+Make sure you press Enter before continuing to step 2:
 	```text
 	$ amplify function add
 	Using service: Lambda, provided by: awscloudformation